JetBrains/kotlin/GRADLE_PLUGIN.md

 In the version 0.8 a new experimental plugin has been introduced.
 It is integrated with new Gradle support for native languages and provides a new DSL which is much closer to the DSL of Kotlin/JVM and Kotlin/JS plugins than the old one.
-The plugin available at Gradle plugin portal:
+The plugin is available at the Gradle plugin portal:

 ```
 plugins {